 Jae’s job is to take care of members’ transactional requests and assist with day-to-day member inquiries.
 Her favorite part of her job is being of assistance to Intersection’s members.
 In addition to her professional experience in retail banking and administrative services, Jae has 10 years of experience as a Filipino folk dancer.
 She currently serves as dance assistant to Barangay Dance Company of San Francisco in addition to being a consultant and choreographer to Skyline College and San Francisco State University with their annual Pilipino Cultural Nights (PCNs).
 Outside of dancing, dance research and learning more about the traditional attire and textiles from the different regions of the Philippines, you can find Jae with her friends and family or dabbling in photography, make-up, cooking and dreaming of her next adventure in Philippine folk dance.

-Engagement & Communications Manager
+Director of Engagement & Communications

 Nora Grant’s job is bifold: to design and implement Intersection’s brand through strategic communications and to build community amongst artists and cultural workers through innovative programming.
 Since joining Intersection, Nora’s led Intersection’s organizational rebranding, developed artist residencies and adult learning workshops, and managed Communications Fellow Izzy Parlamis.
 A visual artist with over 7 years experience working in the arts, Nora’s work experience includes curating exhibitions and managing public programs for the Santa Cruz Museum of Art and History, creating the traveling Pop Up Museum, making paper at New York paper mill Pace Prints, and tutoring inmates at San Quentin State Prison.
 When Nora’s not making stuff with people, she can be found hanging with any cat she finds, walking around Lake Merritt, and eating too much popcorn.